chaochungkuo/GPM/README.md

 # GPM
-Genomic Project Manager for managing and automatising the bioinformatic workflows in the core facility.
+Genomic Project Manager for managing and automatizing the bioinformatic workflows in the core facility.